NIFK19006U Managing and Analyzing Data in Social Science

 Solve coding problems in data management and basic statistical analysis in R

-Formulate relevant research questions and hypothesis to address analytical research problems in relation to empirical datasets in the context of social science
+Formulate and implement a strategy for solving data management and analysis problems by combining tools from different packages in R to address analytical research problems in relation to empirical datasets in the context of social science

-Program a script to answer specific research questions
+Program a script including debugging using internet and other sources to answer specific research questions

 - Practical exercises